Myonsite/myonsite-healthcare-infrastructure/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Commercial Software License Agreement** - see the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT**: This software is proprietary and confidential to MedinovAI.
+Commercial use requires written permission.
+For licensing inquiries, contact: licensing@medinovai.com

 ## 🙏 Acknowledgments